Use of Non-Patient Specific Standing Orders for HIV and Hepatitis C Testing

 The expanded role of the RN in public health efforts to screen individuals for HIV and TB was made possible through the use of non-patient specific orders.
 The addition of HCV testing to the list provides an opportunity to increase the number of persons aware of their hcv status and link them to appropriate medical care and treatment.
 The NYS Department of Health, AIDS Institute, continues to work to control HIV, viral hepatitis and sexually transmitted diseases.
 Recent legislative and regulatory changes that have assisted in the effort to control HIV and HCV include:

-• On June 29, 2014 New York State called for an end to the HIV epidemic by the end of 2020.
+• In 2014 New York State called for an end to the HIV epidemic.
 This can be achieved through identification of individuals infected with HIV, prevention of HIV - including the use of PrEP and PEP in individuals at risk, and enhancing linkage and retention in care for HIV-positive individuals

 • The rapid advances in medications targeting HCV have resulted in new, more effective HCV treatments, making a cure possible and increasing the urgency of identifying the many New Yorkers infected with HCV.
-The NYS Hepatitis C Testing Law requires the offer of an HCV screening test to every New Yorker born between 1945 and 1965 receiving inpatient hospital care or primary care
+The NYS Hepatitis C Testing Law requires the offer of an HCV screening test to all persons 18 years of age and older, pregnant persons, and persons under the age of 18 with a risk.
+These new requirements align New York State with the current Centers for Disease Control and Prevention HCV screening recommendations.

 • Amendments to the HIV Testing Law were enacted in 2014 and 2015 to minimize barriers to HIV testing for the general public, as well as those at risk for acquiring HIV infection.
 Simplified consent for HIV testing eliminates the need to obtain written consent to an HIV test via a general medical consent form or an HIV-specific consent form